-This is a guide for you (and everyone) to make sure that all new and existing communications are following the same tone of voice, demonstrating our values and mission, and helping towards attracting our ideal clients.
+Hello, hey, hi (yes - in that order!) - this is a guide for you (and everyone) to make sure that all new and existing communications are following the same tone of voice, demonstrating our values and mission - all helping towards attracting our ideal clients.
 Our approach won’t be right for everyone, so it should be easy to tell what working with us will be like immediately from any communication point, then people can make up their own mind.

 This will provide practical examples, including how to change up your content depending on who you are talking to / writing for.
 So take the time to look through all of this carefully so that any message that you send out is consistent with Verve’s narrative.